AlekseyBuzmakov/SuDiTE/README.md

 *numTrials* is the number of divisions to train-hold\_out datasets *testProportion* is the 0-1 number specifying the proportion of the whole dataset to be considered as the hold-out set

+#### Avereage treatment effect function
+> subgroupQualityFunc(subgroup, Y, Trt)

+Function measure the quality of a subgroup
+_subgroup_  is a vector of logical flags specifying if i-th object is included into the subgroup _Y_, _Trt_ is the value of response and treatment varibale for every object